Proofreading: Proofreading and copy-editing

 The term "proofreading" is sometimes incorrectly used to refer to copy editing, and vice versa.
-Although there is necessarily some overlap, proofreaders typically lack any real editorial or managerial authority.
-What they can do is mark queries for typesetters, editors, or authors.
+Although there is necessarily some overlap, proofreaders typically lack any real editorial or managerial authority, but they may mark queries for typesetters, editors, or authors.
 To set expectations before hiring proofreaders, some employers post a notice that the job advertised is not a writing or editing position and will not become one.
 Creativity and critical thinking by their very nature conflict with the strict copy-following discipline that commercial and governmental proofreading requires.
 Thus, proofreading and editing are fundamentally separate responsibilities.
-In contrast, "copy editors" focus on a sentence-by-sentence analysis of the text to "clean it up" by improving grammar, spelling, punctuation, syntax, and structure.
+In contrast to proofreaders, copy editors focus on a sentence-by-sentence analysis of the text to "clean it up" by improving grammar, spelling, punctuation, syntax, and structure.
 The copy editor is usually the last editor an author will work with.
 Copy editing focuses intensely on style, content, punctuation, grammar, and consistency of usage.

-Copy editing and proofreading are parts of the same process, their necessity depends on the stage of the writing process.
+Copy editing and proofreading are parts of the same process; each is necessary at a different stage of the writing process.
 Copy editing is required during the drafting stage.
-A copy editor polishes the text for precision and conciseness.
-The copy editors attempt to understand the purpose of the writing and the intended audience; therefore, they will ask questions such as where the document will be published and who will read it, and edit accordingly.
-Proofreading is the last step of the editing process.
-The scope of proofreading is limited as the proofreader focuses only on reading the text to ensure the document is error-free and ready for publication.
+The copy editors polish the text for precision and conciseness.
+They attempt to understand the purpose of the writing and the intended audience; therefore, they ask questions such as where the document will be published and who will read it, and they edit accordingly.
+Proofreading, rather, is required during the last stage of the editing process.
+Its scope is limited, as the proofreaders focus only on reading the text to ensure the document is error-free and ready for publication.
 Proofreading generally focuses on correcting any final typos, spelling errors, stylistic inconsistencies (e.g., whether words or numerals are used for numbers), and punctuation errors.